fhirest/fhirest/developer-guide.md

     * Application should be scalable both in data size and user count
     * All api interfaces should be high availability capable
     * Application should run on infrastructure with load balancers
+* Database rules
+  * Table relations should use foreign keys
+  * Foreign keys should be indexed
+  * Parameter binding should be used in queries
+  * Database object names should be meaningful